 The exchange of business courtesies may not be used to advance any improper purpose or obtain an unfair competitive advantage.
 Supplier must ensure that the offering or receipt of any gift or business courtesy is permitted by law and regulation, and that these exchanges do not violate the rules and standards of the recipient’s organization and are consistent with reasonable marketplace customs and practices.

-Supplier must not participate in price fixing, bid rigging or cartel activity, nor exchange current, recent or projected pricing information or other sensitive or non-public information (“Protected Information”) with competitors.
+Supplier must not participate in price fixing, bid rigging, division of markets, or cartel activity, nor exchange current, recent, or projected pricing information or other sensitive or non-public information (“Protected Information”) with competitors.
 Similarly, supplier must not share with Booz Allen the Protected Information of its competitors except as authorized by the owner of the information.

 Supplier and its personnel must not use material non-public information obtained in the course of our business relationship as the basis for trading or for enabling others to trade in the securities of our company or any other company.

-Supplier shall maintain appropriat12e mechanisms to ensure neither it nor its employees use Supplier’s relationship with Booz Allen to disguise the sources of illegally obtained funds.
+Supplier shall maintain appropriate mechanisms to ensure neither it nor its employees use Supplier’s relationship with Booz Allen to disguise the sources of illegally obtained funds.

-Supplier is expected to comply with all laws governing use, disclosure and protection of intellectual property, including patents, copyrights, trademarks and service marks.
+e.
+Intellectual Property Protection.
+Supplier is expected to comply with all laws governing use, disclosure, and protection of intellectual property, including patents, copyrights, trademarks, and service marks.

 c.
 Conflict minerals: Supplier will have appropriate due diligence processes in place to allow Booz Allen to meet its obligations to report or certify as to the use of conflict minerals that may have originated in the Democratic Republic of the Congo or adjoining country.

-Supplier will comply with DFARS 252.246-7007 as applicable.
-Supplier will develop, implement, and maintain policies, procedures and methods to detect and avoid counterfeit electronic parts.
+Supplier will develop, implement, and maintain policies, procedures, and methods to detect and avoid counterfeit electronic parts.
 Supplier will promptly notify Booz Allen and recipients of counterfeit parts when appropriate.
 Supplier will hold those in its supply chain accountable for the same obligations with respect to work performed for Booz Allen.
+Supplier will comply with DFARS 252.246-7007 as applicable.

-We expect Supplier to comply with FAR 52.203-13 as applicable and, commensurate with the size and nature of its business, to have effective systems in place to comply with laws, regulations and the standards set forth in this Code.
-We encourage Supplier to implement its own written code of conduct and flow down the principles of that code to its suppliers and subcontractors.
-Additionally, we expect Supplier to provide employees reasonable avenues to raise legal or ethical concerns without fear of retaliation and take preventative or corrective action when warranted
+We expect Supplier to comply with the Contractor Code of Business Ethics and Conduct (FAR 52.203-13) as applicable and, commensurate with the size and nature of its business, to have effective systems in place to comply with laws, regulations, and the standards set forth in this Code.
+We encourage Supplier to (i) implement its own written code of conduct and flow down the principles of that code to its Suppliers, and (ii) provide its employees and Suppliers with appropriate training on its business ethics and compliance program.
+Additionally, we expect Supplier to provide its employees reasonable avenues to raise legal or ethical concerns without fear of retaliation and take preventative or corrective action when warranted.